software-mansion/scarb/website/docs/registries/package-tarball.md

 # Package tarball

-Package tarballs are distributable, compressed `.tar.zst` files that contain the source code of the package along with additional metadata for use by registries and other services.
+Package tarballs are distributable, compressed `.tar.zst` files with the source code of the package and additional metadata for use by registries and other services.
 Tarballs are regular [GNU tar archives](<https://en.wikipedia.org/wiki/Tar_(computing)>) compressed with [Zstandard](https://facebook.github.io/zstd/) algorithm.
 The `scarb package` command can be used to create a package tarball from a package directory.